OAODEV/herd/README.md

 ### integrate

 Executes the CI pipeline for the most recent commit of the local repo (pull, make, unit test, push commit and build).
-After unit testing and Circle CI will build and test the commit.
+After unit testing Circle CI will build and test the commit.

     herd integrate